 And that’s the thing about toxic friendships and relationships – they don’t ever prove to be anything more than a very temporary emotional pacifier.
 They are a bandage on cancer that ultimately, highlights the one thing they’re supposed to remedy: The “I have no friends,” “is it just me?” “am I the only one who feels this way?” loneliness.

 I used to have a ton of friends.
-I had a contact list full of people I could call and social media profiles that proved to the world how friendly and BFF/maid of honor/bridesmaid/ride or die capable I was.
+I had a contact list full of people I could call and social media profiles that proved to the world how BFF/maid of honor/bridesmaid/ride-or-die capable I was.
 I had plans every night of the week (for even the most mundane stuff) and I always had someone to talk to, listen to, or problem solve for.

 I collected fake friendships because to me, they were badges of negation and exoneration.

-1 part negation + 1 part exoneration soon = the gasoline that my emotional engine could not function without.
+1 part negation + 1 part exoneration soon became the gasoline that my emotional engine could not function without.

-Because we always attract what we exude and our relationships will forever mirror the one that we have with ourselves, I had no choice but to rely on quantity.
+Because our relationships will always mirror the one that we have with ourselves, I had no choice but to rely on quantity.
 I assumed that a high volume of friends was a precursor to relational quality.

 I used the high number of fake friendships I had collected to mind f*ck myself.